-Our decisions in 2019 mean;
+Our decisions in the 2019 review mean;

-- Volume-based prices for Category 2 customers and non-compliant volume-based prices for Category 1 and Category 1a customers are increasing by around \$0.19 per year over 10 years to align with DPE's guideline prices. - Non-compliant usage prices for Category 2 customers are increasing by around \$1.73 over 10 years to align with DPE's guideline prices.
+- Volume-based prices for Category 2 customers and non-compliant volume-based prices for Category 1 and Category 1a customers are increasing by around \$0.19 per year over 10 years to align with DPE's guideline prices. - Non-compliant usage prices for Category 2 customers are increasing by around \$1.73 per year over 10 years to align with DPE's guideline prices.